What's happened

 What's behind the headline?

-- Behavioral Factors: The study emphasizes that local hospital policies and human behavior had a more significant impact on cancer diagnoses than state-level COVID-19 restrictions.
+- Behavioral Factors: The study highlights that local hospital policies and human behavior influenced cancer diagnosis rates more than state-level COVID-19 restrictions.

 What the papers say